 Diabetes is a multifaceted disease, and caregivers of senior diabetics need to know more than just how to check blood glucose levels and administer medications.
 However, preventive measures can help stave off diabetes aggravation.
-Below is a short list of ways to properly manage the condition, brought to you by the senior care experts at Home Care Assistance Las Vegas.
+Below is a short list of ways to properly manage the condition, brought to you by the senior care experts at Home Care Assistance of Las Vegas.

 1. Know the Medication Side Effects

 The sulfonylurea drug class, which includes medications such as glimepiride, glipizide, and glyburide, can lead to low blood glucose levels if not used properly.
 These medications work by stimulating the pancreas to make more insulin, and an overproduction of insulin can cause hypoglycemia.
 Knowing which medications lead to hypoglycemia is key when caring for your loved one, as he or she may not recognize the symptoms.

 Monitoring blood glucose as prescribed can give the doctor an idea of the level of how much insulin is needed, and how often the blood glucose needs to be monitored is dependent on the glycohemoglobin level and the treatment regimen.
 For seniors who are diet and exercise controlled, monitoring may only be necessary a few times per week.
 If on an oral medication, monitoring may be prescribed daily.
 For those on insulin therapy, monitoring may be prescribed either once daily or multiple times per day, depending on what type of insulin is prescribed.